Table of Contents

 According to Gartner, security orchestration, automation, and response (SOAR) is a technology composed of security orchestration and automation (SOA), incident response, and threat intelligence platforms (TIPs).
 Due to its flexibility and adaptability, SOAR can fit into any organization’s security operations.
 It aims to streamline the incident response involving multiple security processes and teams to remediate threats.
 To deliver SOAR capabilities, organizations are setting up cyber fusion centers.
-By offering a proactive and unified approach, cyber fusion brings together multiple teams through threat intelligence sharing and inter-team collaboration.
+By offering a proactive and unified approach, cyber fusion brings together multiple teams through sharing of threat intelligence, SOAR implementation, and inter-team collaboration.
 Moreover, it facilitates the amalgamation of contextualized tactical, technical, strategic, and operational threat intelligence for quick threat forecast, detection, analysis, and response.

 SOAR - An Integral Element of Cyber Fusion

 By bringing together people, processes, and technologies in one place, cyber fusion enables security teams to automate and orchestrate security workflows.
-Organizations catering to the cybersecurity landscape are building virtual cyber fusion centers (vCFCs) that deliver true SOAR capabilities, allowing security teams to identify the loopholes, define the solutions, and automate threat response.
-Irrespective of where the teams are located, a virtual cyber fusion center (vCFC) combines all the security functions meant for threat detection, management, and response in an integrated and collaborative manner.
+Organizations catering to the cybersecurity landscape are building virtual cyber fusion centers (vCFCs) that deliver true SOAR integration capabilities, allowing security teams to identify the loopholes, define the solutions, and automate threat response.
+Irrespective of where the teams are located, a vCFC combines all the security functions meant for threat detection, management, and response in an integrated and collaborative manner.
 This cyber fusion-driven collaboration empowers security teams to leverage SOAR, allowing them to handle incident case management and triage efforts and proactively prevent malicious attacks.